alanjc7/coding_club/lunch_roulette/readme.txt

 5) Save in a CSV, each individual groups as a line

-6) Given a group number print the unique teams of group memebers - ie if there is 2 engineers only print it once
+6) Given a group number print the unique teams of group members - ie if there is 2 engineers only print it once